Debugging

 No debug output appearing

-- Verify the environment variable is set correctly
+- Verify the setting or environment variable is correctly set to enable debug mode

 - Some shells may require